 One major issue is that the problem is considered non-life-threatening.
 This designation is a misnomer because while dizziness isn’t the cause of death, it can certainly result in a fall that can take a person’s life.
 It makes sense then that more and more people are seeking natural relief from recurrent vertigo and other forms of dizziness.

 Proper care for dizziness depends on the underlying cause.
 For example, a doctor would take a very different approach to treating a patient with dizziness due to MS as opposed to someone who is having a heart attack or stroke.
 On the other hand, many times the underlying condition is never discovered.
 However, it is important to remember that many cases of dizziness, and vertigo in particular, begin following head or neck injuries.

 With that in mind, we would like to introduce you to upper cervical chiropractic.
-This safe and gentle form of chiropractic involves using diagnostic imaging to get precise measurements of the atlas (the top bone in the spine located at the base of the skull).
-Then low force adjustments (no twisting or popping) are used to provide long-lasting corrections.
+This safe and gentle form of chiropractic involves using diagnostic imaging to get precise measurements of the atlas.
+The atlas is the top bone in the spine located at the base of the skull.
+Then low force adjustments are used to provide long-lasting corrections.

 The atlas is located where the brainstem meets the spinal cord.
-As a result, it can have a major effect on central nervous system function, even if it is a mere fraction of a millimeter out of place.
+As a result, it can have a major effect on central nervous system function.
 It is also in proximity to the ears where it can affect the Eustachian tubes and proper drainage, thereby leading to an excess of fluid in the ears.
 So both vestibular and central vertigo can relate back to the neck.

-If you are suffering from vertigo, especially if you have a history of head or neck trauma, contact an upper cervical chiropractor today.
+If you are suffering from vertigo, contact an upper cervical chiropractor today.
 This niche in the chiropractic field may be just what you need to get dizziness under control.
 To learn more, schedule a consultation today.